ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 are either simple string values in YAML or the concatenation of a YAML array of strings.

-`:environment` entries are processed in the configured order (later entries can reference earlier entries).
+`:environment` is a list of single key / value pair entries processed in the configured list order.

 `:environment` variable value strings can include [inline Ruby string expansion][inline-ruby-string-expansion].
+Thus, later entries can reference earlier entries.

 ### Special case: `PATH` handling